-In essence this form requests the federal government to authorize a payroll administrator at a company to reduce taxes that are usually deducted from a employee’s pay cheque at source and puts it right back into their pockets or into their RRSPs.
+In essence, this form requests the federal government to authorize a payroll administrator at a company to reduce taxes that are usually deducted from an employee’s paycheque at source and puts it right back into their pockets or into their RRSPs.

 Employers may begin shying away from offering these types of employee benefits after learning of possible liabilities that company-sponsored saving plans may unwittingly create.
 Liabilities that have nothing to do with a company’s core business.

-These new proposed regulatory principles might prompt many employers to throw up their hands in frustration and cease offering employer- sponsored savings plans all together, and substituting in their place salary and bonus increases that don’t carry with them the same fiduciary responsibilities and liabilities.
+These new proposed regulatory principles might prompt many employers to throw up their hands in frustration and cease offering employer-sponsored savings plans altogether, and substituting in their place salary and bonus increases that don’t carry with them the same fiduciary responsibilities and liabilities.

 Increasing RRSP participation

-Having an employer contribute directly into an employee’s individual RRSP can be a little tricky since CRA only allows individuals not corporations to make contributions into these plans.
+Having an employer contribute directly into an employee’s individual RRSP can be a little tricky since CRA only allows individuals, not corporations to make contributions to these plans.